Big W (United Kingdom): Fate

 On 9 January 2005, Woolworths sold the seven stores that sold groceries to Tesco and Asda, which also included a Big W store in Grimsby that never opened.
-Within this time, all remaining Big W stores were converted into the Woolworths Out-of-Town formats, with the gross internal floor area of the remaining sites reduced to an optimum trading size of around 40,000 to 50,000 sqft.
-Most stores continued to share space with Peacocks, while others were shrunk down in size entirely.
+The first two stores to gain the cut-down "Kids and Celebrations" strategy were the Norwich and Tamworth branches, with the other Big W stores following suit throughout 2005.
+Most of the new Woolworths stores had their gross internal floor area of the remaining sites reduced to an optimum trading size of around 40,000 to 50,000 sqft.
+While others, which kept their original store size, shared space with Peacocks or other concessions.
+An intended Big W site in Byker was the first to initially open as a Woolworths in 2004, while a newly-opened store in Hartcliffe, which opened in April 2005, was the first out-of-town Woolworths location to not originally open as a Big W.